 May have some issues with being completely level.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 A game of pool provides great entertainment, whether you’re occupying bored kids on a rainy day or indulging in a few “friendly” games with pals — you know, the ones that always turn out more competitive than you intended.

 Pool tables range in length from a minimum of around 3 feet (many of them are tabletop models, but some have legs) to a maximum of 9 feet.
-Of course, you need to add space around the table to play comfortably (we answer questions on how you judge that below).
+Of course, you need to add space around the table to play comfortably.
 We can’t really advise you on the right size pool table for your situation because it depends so much on the space you have available.

 It’s absolutely key that you have some means of leveling the table.
 This is often as simple as adjustable feet on low-cost tables, but it can also be mechanisms hidden within the frame.
 Use as long a spirit level as possible when doing this job.

 Plywood: Many cheap pool tables have a thin plywood playing surface covered with a nylon cloth.
 If it gets even slightly damp, it can warp out of shape, and, unfortunately, there’s nothing you can do to get it level again.